DivyanshuVerma/JCalculator/README.md

 To Run
 -------

 Open terminal and go to the source directory.
-Type `java JCalculator.`
+Compile and run `java JCalculator.`

 Runs on both windows and linux.